• Facebook

 Sleep Awake

-The fundamental principle of TCM practice is to balance the flow and transition of these two energies from one to the other i.e. from sleep to awake, light into dark , etc.
+The fundamental principle of TCM practice is to regulate the flow and transition of these two energies from one to the other, and ensure a balance of the two in the body.
+True health can be defined as a healthy balance and interaction between these two energies.

 Acupuncture

-The most well known and widely used treatment within TCM practice is Acupuncture.
-The earliest recording of Acupuncture is seen on the Ma Wang Dui silk scrolls unearthed in 1972 and dating back to 187 BC.
-These silk scrolls discuss the use of stone “needles” used to prick and bleed points running along the meridians of the body to effect the internal balance of Yin and Yang energies in the body.
+These silk scrolls discuss the use of stone “needles” used to prick and bleed points running along the meridians of the body to affect the internal balance of Yin and Yang energies in the body.

-• fertility issues
+• menstrual pain, pregnancy and fertility related issues

-• constipation/diarrhoea
+• Insomnia

 Therapy Works uses only sterile single use Acupuncture needles in the clinic.

 According to the Chinese Medicine Board of Australia: “Many health practitioners may recommend acupuncture as an adjunct treatment that may assist with IVF treatment.
 There is continuing research about how acupuncture can assist with the effectiveness of IVF treatment and you should consult your treating practitioner/s about how acupuncture may be able to help you.”
-Read more about natural IVF support here.

 Chinese herbal medicine

-Chinese Herbal Medicine (CHM) pre-dates Acupuncture treatment in China.
-Many ancient civilisations all have recorded history of using plant and animal material for medicines and restorative purposes.
-CHM has a recorded history of more than 2500 years and have been extensively studied and used successfully for all this time.
+In fact, CHM has a recorded history of more than 2500 years and has been extensively studied and used successfully for all this time.
 The traditional method of preparation involves boiling the bulky plant and mineral material in a clay pot until a reduction of concentrated medicinal compounds are produced and consumed by the patient.

 Read more about our Chinese herbal medicine service here.